ned1313/ARM-Template-AZUG/README.md

 # ARM-Template-AZUG
-## A set of example templates for demostration various functionality in Azure Resource Manager templates
+## A set of example templates for demonstrating various functionality in Azure Resource Manager templates